 True to nature, I attempted to hike between the fortress ruins and the monastery only to encounter some trouble.
 I was under the impression that the monastery was at roughly the same latitude as the fortress, only on the other side of the hills.
 This was not the case.
 In fact, the monastery sat at the bottom of the hill just outside the village of Varosh.

 I had read that there was minor trail between the two, but never found it.
 Instead, I wandered through the long grass and slowly began to descend, heading in the direction my phone was indicating.
 I increasingly found myself coming upon sheer ledges and having to double back.
-In the end, I did manage to find my way down the steep hillside above the monastery but was covered in cuts and bruises for my efforts.
+In the end, I did find my way down the steep hillside above the monastery.
+My little journey did leave me covered in cuts and bruises for my efforts though.

-Coming to and from Marko’s Towers and the Monastery of Holy Archangels, you are certain to pass through the village of Varosh.
-While it feels part of Prilep Varosh is actually where the city once stood, but is now a separate village and certainly has the feel of one.
-This means you have the opportunity to enjoy the bucolic village atmosphere of the countryside while being a manageable walk/bus ride from the city centre.
-In Varosh, you will also come across several old churches in the Byzantine style, unlike in the centre of Prilep.
+Visiting Marko’s Towers and the Monastery of Holy Archangels, you are certain to pass through the village of Varosh.
+While it feels part of Prilep, Varosh is actually where the city once historically stood.
+It is now a separate village and certainly has the feel of one.
+Here you have the opportunity to enjoy the bucolic atmosphere of a country village while only a manageable walk/bus ride from the city centre.
+In Varosh, you will also come across several old churches in the Byzantine style, unlike in Prilep.

 Getting There and Where to Stay

 Because of its central location within Macedonia, Prilep is reasonably well connected with the country’s bus network.
 The city actually has a newly built bus station out near the train station, with connections to cities like Skopje and Bitola.
 Make sure to search for “New Bus Station Prilep” on GoogleMaps, or it will show you the drop-off point in a supermarket car park near the town centre.
 I never took the train in Macedonia and don’t even know if they run as information was hard to find.